lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 ```
 </details>

-Instead, we can use the `inline if` variant of `if` that ensures that the branching desition is performed at compile-time.
+Instead, we can use the `inline if` variant of `if` that ensures that the branching decision is performed at compile-time.
 It will always remove them if after inlining and keep a single branch before inlining the contents of the branch.
 If it does not have a constant condition it will emit an error and stop inlining.